Zac-HD/hypofuzz/docs-src/roadmap.rst

 HypoFuzz is both an active research project and a production-ready tool.

-I believe that this dual nature is a strength for both: users get to leverage a tool based on cutting-edge research, but also ensure that the problems it solves are ones that really matter.
-There's a lot of applied research out there which never makes the translation to practice - and I don't intend to add to it.
+We believe that this dual nature is a strength for both: users get to leverage a tool based on cutting-edge research, but also ensure that the problems it solves are ones that really matter.
+There's a lot of applied research out there which never makes the translation to practice - and we don't intend to add to it.